 The Highway Analogy

-• Latency is the time it takes for a single car to travel from one city to the other.
+Latency is the time it takes for a single car to travel from one Exit 1 to Exit 10.

 A highway might have 4 lanes (high bandwidth), but if there is an accident, only 100 cars per hour pass through (low throughput).
 Meanwhile, each car might take 2 hours to complete the journey (high latency).